Spare Strategy Analysis and Design for Mega Satellite Constellations Using Markov Chain: Modeling and Analysis of Spare Management Policy

 \subsubsection{Parking Spares Availability Distribution}

-From the parking-orbit analysis, we compute the availability distribution at the RAAN-contact event $E$.
+From the parking-orbit analysis, we compute the availability distribution at the RAAN-contact event $E$ (or more specifically, just before parking spares can be distributed to the in-plane orbit).
 As stated in Eq.\eqref{eq:parking_avail}, we require the parking-spares distribution at the moment $E$ occurs, which may fall within either the IO period or the LT period.
 Denoting the corresponding distribution for each case by $\pi^{\text{io}\text{p}|E}$ and $\pi^{\text{lt}\text{p}|E}$, whose closed-form expressions are derived in Eqs.\eqref{eq:pi_iop_E} and \eqref{eq:pi_ltp_E} in the Appendix A, the average distribution conditioned on the event $E$ during the entire period becomes:

 where $k_{\text{io}_\text{p}|E}$ and $k{\text{lt}_\text{p}|E}$ are the normalization constants of each distribution.
 Then, the parking availability probability in Eq.~\eqref{eq:parking_avail} can be computed as: